xiaoye798/PromptShield/README.md

 While LLM-powered honeypots offer high-fidelity interactions, they suffer from **"Persistence Violation"** — when an adversary attempts to utilize a previously implanted backdoor in a new session, the honeypot fails to recognize it.
 This logical discrepancy exposes the artificial nature of the environment and may cause attackers to withhold sophisticated malware to avoid exposure.

 Built upon the **Model Context Protocol (MCP)**, PromptShield models attacker-visible OS state as **typed components** and retrieves only the state that the current command can legitimately observe.
-It records state-changing commands into a structured state model and injects only command-relevant state during inference, enabling cross-session consistency with **O(1)** operational complexity.
+It records state-changing commands into a structured state model and injects only command-relevant state during inference, enabling cross-session consistency.

 ### ✨ Key Features